ratatui/ratatui-website/README.md

 ## Viewing the Book

-To read the book in your browser, visit [this link](https://tui-rs-revival.github.io/ratatui-book/).
+To read the book in your browser, visit [this GitHub page](https://tui-rs-revival.github.io/ratatui-book/).

 If you would instead prefer to read this book locally, install Rust and mdBook: